-The world full of curious beings, and the characters’ relationships were fun to read.
+- The characters’ relationships were fun to read.
 Their assumptions of what the other was doing were funny when they worked it out, and their gradually growing feelings felt realistic.

-The plot was really good, though I did get a little lost a few times because it was quite complex.
+- The plot was constantly present and had my curious in every chapter.
+I did get a little lost a few times because it was quite complex.
 But when the time came for it to come together, it made sense with the right thoughts from the MC.

 What I didn’t like…

-The protagonist, Bryce, was too “perfect” for my liking and too much of a brat to sympathise with.
-Her only real flaw was her negative opinion on men, which I suppose was mostly founded considering every male was portrayed as a jerk, anyway.
-The constant mention of the passive and aggressive male got boring and repetitive.
+- The protagonist, Bryce, was too “perfect” for my liking and too much of a brat to sympathise with.
+Her only real flaw was her negative opinion on men, which I suppose was mostly founded considering every male was portrayed as a jerk.
+Which leads me to…

-All it lacked was the kitchen sink of magical creatures from vamps, weres, witches, sprites, faes, angels, demons and even merpeople.
+- All it lacked was the kitchen sink of magical creatures from vamps, shifters, witches, sprites, faes, angels, demons and even merpeople.
 I thought my brain was going to explode.
 I’m all for multiple beings and magical abilities, but the sheer number of magical folk was mind-boggling.